HaishinKit/.github/SUPPORT.md

 ## 📕 Bug report.
 A good bug report must meet the following conditions.
 We consider a well-written bug report a valuable asset to the community and welcome submissions from everyone.

-1. **Aimed at solving the problem**
+* Aimed at solving the problem.
-2. **Concise documentation of the three key elements: ① Observed behavior, ② Expected behavior, ③ Steps to reproduce**
+* The following three points must be fully and precisely stated, with neither omission nor excess.
+  1. **Observed behavior**<br />What kind of issue are you experiencing?
+Please let us know what is happening on your end.
+  1. **Expected behavior**<br />Please tell us what behavior you expect from the program.
+For example, being able to watch the live stream stably, or being able to stream live content reliably.
+Just briefly let us know what you expect.
+  1. **Steps to reproduce**<br />Since this is a library, issues may occur depending on how it is used.
+It doesn't have to be 100% reproducible—please let us know how you used the API and what actions you took.
-3. **Written in a way understandable to a third-party maintainer**
+* Written in a way understandable to a third-party maintainer

 Bug reports that fail to meet these criteria are considered your problem, not ours.
 Please address them independently.